WallE-corp/log-books/erik_petersson_log.md

 # **2022-04-29**

 Weekly planning meeting.
 Next week we try to send (x,y) coordinates + images of objects to the backend.
 Bluetooth connection was also discussed, but no conclusion was drawn.

+# **2022-05-04**

+Tested sending position data to backend (x,y) along with a image whern the robot detects an obstacle.

+# **2022-05-05**

+Simulated connection of mobile and the mower through a socket.
+Tested the different moving commands.
+Switched the Raspberry Pi Zero to a Raspberry Pi 4.

+# **2022-05-06**

+Weekly group meeting.
+Discussing what was left to do in the project.

+#Q **2022-05-11**

+Had to fix how we send and recieve data between the Arduino and Raspberry Pi due to data being overwritten.

+# **2022-05-12**

+Worked on some minor issues with the turn functions.
+Made sure we were ready to test next week.

+# **2022-05-19**

+Made sure that backend is recieving data.

+# **2022-05-20**

+Meeting with the whole team to finish the project.
+The mower squad worked on documentation and the lessons learned documentation.
+We also recorded the final video for the presentation.